Sean-1ee/exotic-derivatives-pricer/README.md

 This project implements a comprehensive pricing engine for exotic financial derivatives — options whose payoffs depend on complex conditions that make analytical solutions impossible.
 Monte Carlo simulation is used throughout, with a focus on variance reduction techniques and model risk analysis.

-The project was motivated by a fascination with how mathematical uncertainty is priced in financial markets, complementing theoretical study of options through Akuna Capital's Options 101 course.
+The project was motivated by a fascination with how mathematical uncertainty is priced in financial markets.

 ## Key Results